jmike/macos-dev-setup/install-mac-osx-yosemite.md

 Once Mac OSX Yosemite is installed, you 'd want to change the privacy settings to prevent your system from sending Apple all kind of data.

 1. Encypt your HDD

-    Go to `System Settings > Security & Privacy > FileVault` and turn on FileVault; make sure you don't share your encryption key with Apple (beats the purpose).
+    1. Go to `System Settings > Security & Privacy > FileVault`
+    2. Turn on FileVault; make sure you don't share your encryption key with Apple (beats the purpose)

 2. Disable spotlight suggestions
-  1. Go to `System Preferences > Spotlight > Search Results` and disable _Spotlight Suggestions_ and _Bing Web Searches_
+  1. Go to `System Preferences > Spotlight > Search Results`
+  2. Disable _Spotlight Suggestions_ and _Bing Web Searches_; you can disable more categories if you like (I only have Applications and System Settings categories)

+3. Disable safari spotlight suggestions

+    You would think that you already disabled _Spotlight Suggestions_.
+You are wrong.

-  2. Go to `Safari > Preferences > Search` and uncheck the _Include Spotlight Suggestions_ option
+  1. Go to `Safari > Preferences > Search`
+  2. Uncheck the _Include Spotlight Suggestions_ option